yngmjgsd/mint-encrypted-install-btrfs-swap/EXAMPLE.md

 2) OS data devices:

-Crypto device: **/dev/mapper/sda3_crypt** # This is the block device that appears in the system when you decrypt the LUKS container
+Crypto device: **/dev/mapper/sda3_crypt** # This is the block device that appears in the system when you decrypt the LUKS container.
-Physical encrypted device: **/dev/sda3** # This is where the encrypted data is stored
+Physical encrypted device: **/dev/sda3** # This is where the encrypted data is stored.

 3) SWAP devices:

-Crypto device: **/dev/mapper/sda2_crypt** # This is the block device that appears in the system when you decrypt the LUKS container
+Crypto device: **/dev/mapper/sda2_crypt** # This is the block device that appears in the system when you decrypt the LUKS container.
-Physical encrypted device: **/dev/sda2** # This is where the encrypted data is stored
+Physical encrypted device: **/dev/sda2** # This is where the encrypted data is stored.

 ![4](https://raw.githubusercontent.com/yngmjgsd/mint-encrypted-install-btrfs-swap/master/screenshots/screenshot-004.png?raw=true)